grobertson/kryten-cli/README.md

 2. Verify `commands.enabled = true` in Kryten's config
 3. Check NATS connection settings match between CLI and Kryten
 4. Verify channel name is correct

+## Version 2.0 - Using kryten-py Library

+**Version 2.0** is a complete rewrite that uses the `kryten-py` library instead of direct NATS calls.
+This provides:

+- **Cleaner code**: High-level API instead of low-level NATS
+- **Type safety**: Typed interfaces and better IDE support
+- **Better maintenance**: Shares code with other kryten projects
+- **New features**: Automatic URL parsing for media commands

+For migration information from v1.x, see [MIGRATION.md](MIGRATION.md).

+For complete details about the refactor, see [REFACTOR_SUMMARY.md](REFACTOR_SUMMARY.md).

+## Contributing

+This project serves as a reference implementation for using kryten-py.
+Contributions are welcome!

+## License

+See LICENSE file for details.